klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

           {/* Pass game status to GameBoard */}
           <GameBoard gameId={gameId} status={game.status} guesses={guesses} />
         </div>
-        {/* Conditionally render the keyboard only if the game is in progress */}
+        {/* Conditionally render the GuessKeyboard only if the game is in progress */}
         {game.status === "in_progress" && (
           <div className="flex w-full max-w-3xl items-center">
             <GuessKeyboard gameId={gameId} />